 The key difference is that Hemp Oil contains higher amounts of cannabinoids (such as CBD).
 This is why Hemp Oil is sometimes known as CBD Oil.

-Hemp Oil (or CBD Oil) is the medical cannabis oil that you've been seeing on the news.
-We won’t get too into it here, but Medical News Today has a great article about the health benefits of hemp oil.
-Medical cannabis products became legal for use upon prescription in 2016, and is becoming easier to access every day.
+Hemp Oil (or CBD Oil) is the medical cannabis oil you've seen on the news.
+We won’t get too into it here, but Medical News Today has a great article about hemp oil's health benefits.
+Medical cannabis products became legal for use upon prescription in 2016 and are becoming easier to access every day.

 It's important to know that Hemp Seed Oil and hemp oil have different benefits.
 Although hemp seed oil is highly beneficial, it cannot be used as medicine.
 You can also be confident that Hemp Seed products will not get you high.

-In a new market with many unknowns it's important to be the one making an informed decision.
+In a new market with many unknowns, it's important to be the one making an informed decision.

-Share this to let your friends know the differences so they can make the right choice for themselves!
+Please share this to let your friends know the differences so they can make the right choice for themselves!